Noncommutative deformations and flops: Zariski Local Twists

 We can now give our definition of algebraic noncommutative twist functors.
 The ring homomorphism $\Lambda\to\Lambda_{\con}$ gives rise to the standard extension--restriction of scalars adjunction.
 To ease notation, we temporarily write $M:={}_{\Lambda}{(\Lambda_{\con})}_{\Lambda_{\con}}$ and $N:={}_{\Lambda_{\con}}{(\Lambda_{\con})}_{\Lambda}$.
 The adjunctions then read

 where we make use of the following: \begin{lemma} $F_{\con}$, $F_{\con}^{\RA}$ and $F_{\con}^{\LA}$ all preserve bounded complexes of finitely generated modules. \end{lemma} \begin{proof} $F_{\con}$ preserves boundedness since restriction of scalars is exact on the abelian level.
-We remark that if $Y\in\Mod\Lambda$ then $F_{\con}^{\RA}(Y)$ and $F_{\con}^{\LA}(Y)$ are both bounded since $\Lambda_{\con}$ has finite projective, hence finite flat, dimension by \ref{I tilts not complete local}.
+We remark that if $Y\in\Mod\Lambda$ then $F_{\con}^{\RA}(Y)$ and $F_{\con}^{\LA}(Y)$ are both bounded since $\Lambda_{\con}$ has finite projective, hence finite flat, dimension as both a left and right $\Lambda$-module by \ref{I tilts not complete local}.
 The fact that $F_{\con}^{\RA}$ and $F_{\con}^{\LA}$ both preserve boundedness then follows by induction on the length of the bounded complex.
 The preservation of finite generation is obvious. \end{proof}

 Now $\Lambda_{\con}\cong\widehat{\Lambda}_{\con}$ as algebras by \ref{contraction splits}, and there is a morita equivalence

 induced from \ref{morita lemma}.

 \begin{lemma} Composing \eqref{one sided adjunction} with \eqref{morita for CA} gives adjunctions